Nephi, Utah

-Nephi (/ˈniːfaɪ/ NEE-fy) is a city in Juab County, Utah, United States.
+Nephi (/ˈniːfaɪ/ NEE-fy) is a city in and the county seat of Juab County, Utah, United States.
 It is part of the Provo–Orem metropolitan area.
 The population was 6,443 at the 2020 census.
-It is the county seat of Juab County.
 It was settled by George Washington Bradley and other Mormon pioneers.
 George Washington Bradley was also commander of the military post at Nephi, Utah, during the Walker War of 1854.
-He also acted as probate judge in Nephi for six years, during which he helped procure a charter to incorporate Nephi in 1851 as Salt Creek, and it acquired its current name in 1882.
-It is the principal city in the Juab Valley, an agricultural area.
+Nephi is the principal city in the Juab Valley, an agricultural area.
 Nephi was named after Nephi, son of Lehi, from the Book of Mormon.

 History

 Before the area was settled, the site along Salt Creek was first a camping place along the Old Mormon Road to Southern California.
 Mormon settlers established a settlement at the site in 1851, naming it after the creek.
 It retained that name until 1882 when the town and its post office became Nephi.